Pro-AV Business Index

-The survey behind the AVIXA Pro-AV Business Index was fielded to 600 members of the AVIXA AV Intelligence Panel (AVIP), April 25 to May 1, 2019.
-A total of 275 AVIP members completed the survey.
-Only respondents who are service providers and said they were “moderately” to “extremely” familiar with their company’s business conditions were factored in Index calculations.
+The survey behind the AVIXA Pro-AV Business Index was fielded to 2,000 members of the AVIXA Insights Community between October 28, 2020 and November 3, 2020.
+A total of 316 Insights Community members completed the survey.
+Only respondents who are service providers and said they were “moderately” to “extremely” familiar with their company’s business conditions were factored in index calculations.
 The AV Sales and AV Employment Indexes are computed as diffusion indexes, with the monthly score calculated as the percentage of firms reporting a significant increase plus half the percentage of firms reporting no change.
 Comparisons are always made to the previous month.
 Diffusion indexes, typically centered at a score of 50, are used frequently to measure change in economic activity.
 If an equal share of firms reports an increase as reports a decrease, the score for that month will be 50.
 A score higher than 50 indicates that firms in aggregate are reporting an increase in activity that month compared to the previous month, while a score lower than 50 indicates a decrease in activity.
-Any score higher than 50 indicates an increase in billings/sales.
+Any score higher than 50 indicates an increase in activity.

 About the AVIXA Insights Community